 Our ongoing programme, conducted in partnership with leading agricultural universities, research institutions and commercial associates, operates across five continents.
-So far, we have directed over 150 trials on 24 crops in 13 different countries, as illustrated in the map below.
+So far, we have directed over 210 trials on 27 crops in 17 different countries.

 These studies tested POLY4 on broad acre and high value crops directly against other potassium based fertilizers, both as a straight comparison and as a component in an NPK blend.
 Results consistently show that POLY4 outperforms muriate of potash (MOP) and sulphate of potash (SOP) in both crop yield and quality, demonstrating the agronomic advantage provided by POLY4's multi-nutrient content.
-Further details of our programme can be found in our agronomy webcasts.
+Further details of our programme can be found at poly4.com.

 Laboratory results have also ratified the benefits of the POLY4's physical and chemical characteristics (e.g. compatibility, solubility, low chloride, crush strength).
 Now into our fifth year of trials, the scope and scale of the research demonstrates our long-term commitment to further developing the agronomic understanding of POLY4.

 Over the next 35 years it is expected that more food will need to be produced than has been to date in human history.
 Global food security is the macro-driver which underpins the market demand for fertilizers.

 The world’s population is predicted to increase to 9 billion by 2050, placing increased demand on food production.
 In addition, as economies become wealthier, the demand for protein rich and high quality diets is expected to increase.
 Sustaining increased livestock herds requires greater efficiency from grain production and arable land.